ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

    :math:`q_{2m}`  (eqs. , )

-The partial derivatives of the soil surface fluxes with respect to ground temperature, which are needed for the soil temperature calculations (section 6.1) and to update the soil surface fluxes (section 5.4), are
+The partial derivatives of the soil surface fluxes with respect to ground temperature, which are needed for the soil temperature calculations (section :numref:`Numerical Solution Temperature`) and to update the soil surface fluxes (section :numref:`Update of Ground Sensible and Latent Heat Fluxes`), are

 .. math::
    :label: ZEqnNum806472